 The town of Ocumare actually grows no cacao.

-The name comes from a farmer run co-op which purchased the beans from surrounding villages such as Cumboto, Cata and Cuyagua.
-This allowed for a uniformed fermenting and driying process which enhanced the flavour.
+The name comes from a farmer-run co-op which purchased the beans from surrounding villages such as Cumboto, Cata, and Cuyagua.
+This allowed for a uniformed fermenting and drying process which enhanced the flavor.

-Since 2010 the co-op was displaced and Tisano has been working with farmer co-op partners to continue purchasing and combine fermenting and driying for the region.
+Since 2010 the co-op was displaced and Tisano has been working with farmer co-op partners to continue purchasing and combine fermenting and drying for the region.